Stat Trek

 σd = sqrt{ [P1(1 - P1) / n1] + [P2(1 - P2) / n2] }

-It is straightforward to derive the last bullet point, based on material covered in previous lessons.
+It is straightforward to derive this equation, based on material covered in previous lessons.
 The derivation starts with a recognition that the variance of the difference between independent random variables is equal to the sum of the individual variances.
 Thus,

 σ2d = σ2P1 - P2 = σ21 + σ22